Plymouth, Ohio: History

-In 2019 the Plymouth Tractor will be celebrating it 85th Anniversary.

-The Silver Kings of Yesteryear Club (SKY) hosts the annual Silver King Festival during the first full weekend of August when restored Silver Kings & Plymouth tractors from around the world are displayed, this is held in conjunction with the local Volunteer Fireman's Department Chicken BBQ Festival.
-The 2019 dates are August 1 thru the 3rd.

-The Silver King tractor can also be seen at the National Tractor Pullers Association National Championship Tractor Pull each year in Bowling Green, OH.
-Where they serve as tow tractor to the start line.
-As stated by members, they were asked to become tow tractors because the association needed a "silver tractor" for the pull's Silver Anniversary.

 Geography

 Plymouth is located at 40°59′46″N 82°40′0″W (40.996121, -82.666746).

 According to the United States Census Bureau, the village has a total area of 2.50 sqmi, of which 2.47 sqmi is land and 0.03 sqmi is water.

 The east/west main street in downtown Plymouth is known as East Main and West Broadway and in the surrounding unincorporated areas is known as Base Line Road, as it divides Richland and Huron counties, which puts the village in dual political geographies.
 This presents several difficulties such as taxes, laws and law enforcement.
 While the village has its own police force, half shares jurisdiction with the Huron County Sheriff's Department and half with the Richland County Sheriff's Department.